kolenaIO/kolena/docs/automations/extract-image-metadata.md

 ### Pixel Entropy

 **Pixel entropy** measures the entropy of the color distribution in an image, providing a measure of the image's complexity or randomness.
 Higher entropy indicates more complexity.
-This can allow understanding of model behaviour at varying levels of complexity.
+This can allow understanding of model behavior at varying levels of complexity.

 $$